 Case Study: Wyffels Hybrids is an agri-business that produces and sells seed corn.
 They export 25 percent of their products outside the state of Illinois.
 They are a family owned business, employing 88, and have limited funds budgeted to devote to training.
 Black Hawk College learned of the company's need for high quality training and met with the owners and staff.
-The college was able to propose a customized training system for the company which included a 10 hour OSHA General Industry training for managers and supervisors, a safety evaluation and audit of the facilities, written procedures for lockout/tagout of all equipment, quarterly safety compliance training and consulting for the following year and a new employee safety orientation CD.
+The college was able to propose a customized training for managers and supervisors, a safety evaluation and audit of the facilities, written procedures for lockout/tagout of all equipment, quarterly safety compliance training and consulting for the following year and a new employee safety orientation CD.
 Over the course of several months, the staff at Black Hawk College has formed a strong working relationship with Wyffels Hybrids by meeting their training needs and providing timely and compatible customer service.
 The college expects training to continue with this company.